ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 </dl>

 **Examples**
-List the current whitelist for the "MyPSQL" deployment
+List the current allowlist for the "MyPSQL" deployment
 ```
 ibmcloud cdb deployment-whitelist-list MyPSQL
 ```

 ### `ibmcloud cdb deployment-whitelist-add`
-{: #deployment-whitelist-add}
+{: #deployment-allowlist-add}

 Short version - `wl-add`

-Add an IP address or range to the current whitelist for a deployment.
+Add an IP address or range to the current allowlist for a deployment.
 An IP address is an IPv4 or IPv6 address while a range is a masked IPv4 address, for example, 1.2.3.0/24.
-The description is required to be a human readable string that describes the whitelisted address or range.
+The description is required to be a human readable string that describes the allowlisted address or range.

 ```
-ibmcloud cdb deployment-whitelist-add <deployment name or CRN> <whitelist address or range> <description> [--nowait] [--json]
+ibmcloud cdb deployment-whitelist-add <deployment name or CRN> <allowlist address or range> <description> [--nowait] [--json]
 ```

 **Command options**
 <dl>
    <dt>`--nowait` or `-n`</dt>
-   <dd>Do not wait for the whitelist add task to complete.
-Display the whitelist add task details and exit.</dd>
+   <dd>Do not wait for the allowlist add task to complete.
+Display the allowlist add task details and exit.</dd>
    <dt>`--json` or `-j`</dt>
    <dd>Display results as JSON.</dd>
 </dl>

 **Examples**
-Add the IP address 198.51.100.1 to the current whitelist for the "MyPSQL" deployment
+Add the IP address 198.51.100.1 to the current allowlist for the "MyPSQL" deployment
 ```
-ibmcloud cdb deployment-whitelist-add MyPSQL 198.51.100.1 "Whitelisted for testing"
+ibmcloud cdb deployment-whitelist-add MyPSQL 198.51.100.1 "allowlisted for testing"
 ```

-Add the IP range 198.51.100.0 to 198.51.100.255 to the current whitelist for the "MyPSQL" deployment
+Add the IP range 198.51.100.0 to 198.51.100.255 to the current allowlist for the "MyPSQL" deployment
 ```
 ibmcloud cdb deployment-whitelist-add MyPSQL 198.51.100.0/24 "Testing range is now open"
 ```

 ### `ibmcloud cdb deployment-whitelist-delete`
-{: #deployment-whitelist-delete}
+{: #deployment-allowlist-delete}

 Short version - `wl-del`

-Removes an IP address or range from the current whitelist for a deployment.
+Removes an IP address or range from the current allowlist for a deployment.
 An IP address is an IPv4 or IPv6 address while a range is a masked IPv4 address, for example, 1.2.3.0/24.
 ```
-ibmcloud cdb deployment-whitelist-delete <deployment name or CRN> <whitelist address or range> [--nowait] [--json]
+ibmcloud cdb deployment-whitelist-delete <deployment name or CRN> <allowlist address or range> [--nowait] [--json]
 ```

 **Command options**
 <dl>
    <dt>`--nowait` or `-n`</dt>
-   <dd>Do not wait for the whitelist delete task to complete.
-Display the whitelist delete task details and exit.</dd>
+   <dd>Do not wait for the allowlist delete task to complete.
+Display the allowlist delete task details and exit.</dd>
    <dt>`--json` or `-j`</dt>
    <dd>Display results as JSON.</dd>
 </dl>

 **Examples**
-Remove the IP address 198.51.100.1 from the current whitelist for the "MyPSQL" deployment
+Remove the IP address 198.51.100.1 from the current allowlist for the "MyPSQL" deployment
 ```
-ibmcloud cdb deployment-whitelist-delete MyPSQL 198.51.100.1 "Whitelisted for testing"
+ibmcloud cdb deployment-whitelist-delete MyPSQL 198.51.100.1 "allowlisted for testing"
 ```

-Remove the IP range 198.51.100.0 to 198.51.100.255 from the current whitelist for the "MyPSQL" deployment
+Remove the IP range 198.51.100.0 to 198.51.100.255 from the current allowlist for the "MyPSQL" deployment
 ```
 ibmcloud cdb deployment-whitelist-delete MyPSQL 198.51.100.0/24 "Testing range is now open"
 ```